Chart Color Schemes

 The latest Census data sees Kempsey Surrounds placing among the least culturally diverse areas in the country when compared across a range of language and cultural background related metrics

-Kempsey Surrounds, surveyed in 2016, had a culturally diverse population of 89.1%, with 90.3% born in Australia and 96.9% speaking English only at home.
-Christianity was the predominant religion, practiced by 52.9%.
-This is slightly lower than the Rest of NSW's 54.2%.
+Kempsey Surrounds, surveyed in 2016, had a population with 89.1% Australian citizens, 90.3% born in Australia, and 96.9% speaking English only at home.
+Christianity was the predominant religion, accounting for 52.9%.
+This figure is slightly lower than Rest of NSW's 54.2%.

-In terms of ancestry, the top three groups were English (33.6%), Australian (31.7%), and Irish (9%).
-Notably, Australian Aboriginals were overrepresented at 5.8%, compared to the regional average of 7.5%.
-Maltese and New Zealand groups also showed similar representation: 0.4% each for both Kempsey Surrounds and the region.
+The top three ancestral groups were English (33.6%), Australian (31.7%), and Irish (9.0%).
+Notably, Australian Aboriginal people were overrepresented at 5.8% compared to the regional average of 7.5%, while Maltese and New Zealand groups showed similar representation to the region at 0.4% and 0.6% respectively.

 Frequently Asked Questions - Diversity